onishchenkoar/isl/README.md

-# isl
+# Introduction to Statistical Learning
-Labs for *An Introduction to Statistical Learning* textbook.
+Execises for *An Introduction to Statistical Learning* textbook.
 The textbook is available for free at https://www.statlearning.com/.
 The authors suggest doing the labs in R; I am doing them in Python.
 Datasets, converted from R format to CSV, are taken from [this repository](https://github.com/dsnair/ISLR/tree/master/data).